d2s/website-1/src/pages/terms_of_service.en.md

    3. The Talent is not entitled to use any means, mechanisms or software in connection with the Service, which can disturb functions of the Service.
 The Talent may not undertake any action, which can result in an unreasonable or excess load of the technical capacities of Honeypot.
 In particular, the Talent is not permitted to block, overwrite or modify the contents generated by Honeypot unless Honeypot has permitted it specifically in writing.
    4. The Talent will refrain from anything that could endanger the performance and availability of the Service.
    5. By using the Service, the Talent will not violate any applicable legal provisions such as the criminal code or third party rights and the Talent assures not to contribute or transmit any illegal or immoral contents to the Service.
 This includes specifically any contents (including member names, etc.),
        1. which are, false, inaccurate or misleading
        2. which are, insulting, racist, sexist, pornographic or obscene;
        3. which can damage the reputation of Honeypot;
        4. suitable to violate copyrights, patents, brands or any other intellectual property rights, the rights on a person's own image and other personal rights or third party rights.
    6. The Talent is not permitted to disseminate commercial advertising for third party products or programs, to send unsolicited mass emails and unsolicited advertising in the Service.
 The Talent will honor the privacy of third parties.
 In addition, the Talent is not permitted to disseminate in the Service unauthorized any third party work that is protected by copyrights or other rights.
 Moreover, the Talent is not allowed to refer to offers with such content.
    7. Honeypot is entitled to stop such violations against this Section 4.
 In addition, Honeypot is entitled to delete the breaching contents of the Talent.
 The same applies to definite indications of a violation against these Terms of Service to contents, which are otherwise illegal.
 There is no entitlement to the recovery of breaching deleted content.
 Such claim is also voided if the restoration is not possible for technical reasons.
    8. Without the prior express written consent of Honeypot, any blocked Talent is prohibited from creating a new account.
 If this ban was circumvented, then Honeypot has the right to block this Account permanently without prior announcement.
    9. The provisions of this Section 4 do not limit the termination right of Honeypot — particularly the right to terminate effective immediately — in accordance with Section 12.
-In addition, they do not limit the right of Honeypot to exercise the virtual domiciliary right.
+In addition, they do not limit the right of Honeypot to exercise the virtual domiciliary right. <br /><br />

 1. **Functioning of the Service / Honeypot’s responsibilities**